GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-20 20:56:56 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-20 21:10:50 IST

 Current Weather in Coimbatore:
-Temperature: 25.88 °C
+Temperature: 26.88 °C
-Condition: smoke
+Condition: mist